 Introduction to Zen

-Our Introductory teaching is required if you are new to Zen, please attend our Introduction to Zen workshop (see details below), even if you have done other forms of meditation).
+Our introductory teaching is required if you are new to Zen, please attend our Introduction to Zen workshop (see details below), even if you have done other forms of meditation).
 It is also open to anyone who has practiced Zen in the past and would like a refresher.
-Knowing how daunting Zen often seems to beginners, we offer simple, accessible beginning instruction as well as continuing support and a solid structure once your practice begins.
-We hope we can be of service to you.
+Knowing how daunting Zen often seems to beginners, we offer simple, accessible beginning instruction, as well as continuing support and a solid structure once your practice begins.